 If you are not using a written budget (paper, spreadsheet or even an app), you are not alone.
-According to a 2013 Gallup poll, one in three Americans does not have a written budget.
-That means 2/3 of American households are operating without a budget!!
+According to a 2016 study, only 41% of Americans have a written budget.
+That means more than 50% of American households are operating without a budget!!

-That being said, just because you have a budget does not mean you will be successful.
+Just because you have a budget does not mean you will be successful.
 Following a budget is not easy.
-If it were, we would see more people using one than trying to ignore it completely.
+If it were, we would see more people using one than trying to ignore it altogether.

-Even the most diligent people can have a tough time getting use to – and implementing – the spending constraints which are tied to a budget.
+Even the most diligent people can have a tough time getting used to, and implementing, spending constraints within a budget.
 This can cause those budgets to bust and quite often fail.

 Why does this happen?
 Why is it that so many budgets never work?
 We’ve got six of the most common reasons budgets do not work.

 The fix: One of the easiest ways to do this is by creating and reviewing a spending plan.This simple form will help you analyze and track your real life spending over the course of a month.
-So, while you might want to see that your budget shows $200 for groceries, if you are spending $550, your budget will not work.
+You might want to see that your budget shows $200 for groceries.
+But, if you are spending $550, your budget will not work.
 Be honest and make sure your budget truly reflects the way you shop.

 Read More: How to Create a Spending Plan